Save the Dates for 2025!

-We encourage Non-profit CEO/Executive Directors and Board Chairs to attend.
-Many organizations bring their whole board.
+We encourage Non-Profit CEOs/Executive Directors and Board Chairs to attend or anyone interested in learning more about modern Board Governance.
+Many organizations find it beneficial to bring their entire board.

-Capacity Canada’s Board Governance BootCamp offer’s an exceptional opportunity for building the capacity of boards across organizations.
-Led by a renowned faculty participatory small-group facilitations, customized resources, and sample problems in an intensive three day period.
+Capacity Canada’s Board Governance BootCamp presents an exceptional opportunity to enhance the capacity of boards across various organizations.
+Our program is led by a distinguished faculty, featuring engaging small-group sessions, tailored resources, and practical exercises over an intensive three-day period.

-By encouraging attendance by the Board Chair as well as the CEO or Executive Director from each participating organization, the program is unique in deepening the necessary collaboration among an organization’s board and leadership team.
+By encouraging both the Board Chair and the CEO or Executive Director from each participating organization to attend, the program uniquely strengthens the collaboration between the board and leadership team.

-The BootCamp will increase your governance abilities by sharing strategies and tools for innovative ways of working that teams can incorporate right away.
-Outcomes include an improved understanding of roles, new strategies for working effectively, and a renewed focus on the issues that matter most to organizations.
-Overall, you become better equipped to lead positive change across your organizations and communities.
+The BootCamp will elevate your governance skills by sharing innovative strategies and tools that teams can immediately implement.
+Participants will gain a deeper understanding of their roles, discover new strategies for effective governance, and renew their focus on the critical issues facing their organizations.
+Ultimately, you’ll be better equipped to lead positive change within your organizations and communities.

 2024 BootCamp Schedule